 Receives general supervision from the City Engineer or Deputy City Engineer.
 May exercise technical and/or functional supervision over other professional, paraprofessional and technical engineering staff members.

 ESSENTIAL FUNCTIONS: (include but are not limited to the following)

-• Acts as project manager for design and construction activities on a variety of public works projects including street, storm drainage facilities, sanitary sewer facilities, park development, landscaping, irrigation pipelines, water production and distribution facilities, and buildings; performs field inspections; develops design procedures; prepares plans, specifications, value engineering, project budget and cost estimates; interprets the application of design criteria; checks plans and specifications for accuracy of design and completeness.
+• Acts as project manager for design and construction activities on a variety of public works projects including street, storm drainage facilities, sanitary sewer facilities, park development, landscaping, irrigation pipelines, water production and distribution facilities, and buildings; performs field inspections; develops design procedures; Class specifications are only intended to present a descriptive summary of the range of duties and responsibilities associated with specified positions.
+Therefore, specifications may not include all duties performed by individuals within a classification.
+In addition, specifications are intended to outline the minimum qualifications necessary for entry into the class and do not necessarily convey the qualifications of incumbents within the position. prepares plans, specifications, value engineering, project budget and cost estimates; interprets the application of design criteria; checks plans and specifications for accuracy of design and completeness.

 • Coordinates capital improvement projects with contractors, utility companies and other agencies including but not limited to Caltrans, Madera County, Madera Irrigation District, and other State and Federal agencies; administers construction contracts; supervises staff on construction sites; performs field inspections; plans, coordinates, prioritizes, monitors and participates in the work of staff responsible for reviewing design conformance and accuracy of public and private development projects.